2 Ways to Clean A Pizza Stone

 Pizza Brush

 You can buy special pizza brushes designed specifically for cleaning pizza stones.
-These brushes are made from stiff wire that is perfect for scraping blackened debris from the stone.
+These brushes come from stiff wire, perfect for scraping blackened debris from the stone.
 But a pizza brush is an expensive specialist utensil, so if you can’t find one or justify the expense, don’t worry; you can do fine without one.

 Scouring Pad